 Clean hard skin fruit and vegetables (e.g. apples) using a soft brush and water.
 Avoid sinking them and wash them into water, because some vitamins can dissolve in water, and thus, may be lost.

 Consume fruits and vegetables with their skins.
 If you don’t like it, just remove as little as possible.
 Most vitamins and minerals are found in the skin and just under it.
 Moreover, the skin is the “protector” of nutrients and a natural obstacle.
 By keeping the skin of fruits and vegetables, you prevent every beneficial nutrients from escaping!

 Don’t chop vegetables when cooking or when you use them in salads.
 The less exposed, the less vitamins and minerals are lost.

 Tips during cooking

-Cook them in as little water as possible or even better steamed them, where most of the nutrients are retained.
+Cook them in as little water as possible or even better steamed them.
+When steamed, vegetables and fruits retain most of their nutrients.

 The short cooking will help vegetables retain a brighter color and flavor.
-The microwave is also a good choice of cooking fruit and vegetables.
-Because of the quick cooking process the – sensitive to heat – nutrients are not exposed to high temperatures for a long time.
+The microwave is also a good choice to cook fruits and vegetables.
+Because of the quick cooking process, the sensitive to heat – nutrients are not exposed to high temperatures for a long time.

 Tips after cooking

 Reserve the water from cooked vegetables, or place it in the freezer for future use as a vegetable stock for soups and sauces.
-This way, water-soluble vitamins and minerals can be used without losses.
+This way, water-soluble vitamins and minerals can be used without any loss.